Magendra-ssn/30-day-challenge/README.md

 day 27 - scraped coronavirus data from https://www.worldometers.info/coronavirus/country/india/ and stored it in a excel sheet using python scrip :)

 day 28 - Created multiple threads and printed date and time using them.

+day 29 - sent emails using python

+day 30 -  Converted images to pdf